jscottsmith/react-scroll-parallax/documentation/docs/usage/next-13.md

     └── layout.tsx
 ```

-Your layout may differ from the one below — it's is simplified for this example.
+Your layout may differ from the one below — it is simplified for this example.

 ```tsx
 import { Providers } from './Providers';